avsaase/walksnail-osd-tool/README.md

 ## Features
-- [x] Easy to use graphic user interface.
+- [x] Easy to use graphical user interface.
 - [x] Native installer for Windows, App bundle for MacOS.
 - [x] Immediately start rendering the video.
 No intermediate PNG files!
 - [x] Hardware-accelerated encoding powered by ffmpeg.